Lucinda, Queensland: History

-Lucinda is located on the traditional lands of the Biyaygiri people.

 The town was named after Lady Lucinda Musgrave, the wife of the Governor of Queensland, Sir Anthony Musgrave from 1883 to 1888, or the Queensland Government steam yacht, the Lucinda, that was in turn named after her.

 In 1896, the Colonial Sugar Refining Company built a tramway from its Victoria sugar mill to Lucinda Point where the Queensland Government contracted the Rooney Brothers of Townsville built a storage shed and jetty.
 The existing harbour at Dungeness was not regarded as viable due to its shifting sandbanks.
 The current jetty was built in 1979.
 On Thursday 3 February 2011, the jetty suffered severe wave damage during Tropical Cyclone Yasi, but was repaired.

 Lucinda Post Office opened on 6 October 1896.